soskek/weight_normalization/README.md

 - This function is tested only for `chainer.links.Linear`, `chainer.links.Convolution2D` and `chainer.links.LSTM`.
 Thus, this can not guarantee that this will work for other untested links which have parameters of `ndim >= 2` (e.g., `chainer.links.ConvolutionND`, `chainer.links.Deconvolution2D`).

+This function works in both chainer v1 and v2 (current).

 ## Experiment

 This is an experiment to train 10-layer residual NN with activations of leaky-relu on MNIST using SGD with a bad learning rate (lr=0.1).